ymc-beta/test-docs/Documentation-guidelines.md

 `Code text` indicates technical values and paths to specific screens (e.g. `Settings > General`)

-> **Note:** Additional notes or information for better understanding
+> **Side note:** Additional notes or information for better understanding

-> [!warning]
+> [!WARNING]
-> Warning callout to draw attention to undesirable effects, such as data loss
+> Warning callout to draw attention to undesirable effects, such as data loss.

-> [!info]
+> [!NOTE]
-> Information to help the user understand the system and it's functions
+> Information callout to help the user understand the system and it's functions.

 To do action item for document editors (remove from final publication):
 <!-- To do: -->